This article explains SSProtect Licensing.

 Permissions during the Grace Period

-During the Grace Period, applied to all License Types, by default 7 days in duration, you can access protected content but cannot protect new content.
-This means In-Place Encryption does not re-encrypt content when it is closed - and in fact Releases Protections, which means the resulting plaintext file is afforded no ongoing protection.
+During the Grace Period, by default 7 days in duration, you can access protected content but cannot protect new content.
+This means In-Place Encryption does not re-encrypt Managed Content when closed, removing all ongoing protection from the accessed item.

 If using :Recover, materials can be Restored during the Grace Period. :Assess reporting and User Management (for Delegates and Administrators) also remain available, though you cannot create new Users during the Grace Period.
-Advanced component behavior varies based on individual agreements.
+Advanced component behavior varies.

 The Gap Period